1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     When you experience a broken/snapped/ripped belt, it's most likely caused by too much belt tension.
 Of course the belt itself can be physically harmed as well when grinding across sharp edges or when it gets old, but you should notice that when examining the belt every now and then when doing the regular maintenace of your printer.

     If you encounter a snapped belt, get yourself a good quality one as a replacement - don't go with the cheapest no-name product you can get.
-    I'd suggest to look out for an original "Gates GT2" belt.
+    I'd suggest to look out for an original "Gates Powergrip®" belt.
 You can get them in different lengths, like one or five meters.
     Then get yourself some of those metal clamps you have to crimp at the ends of the belts as well.
 If you feel insecure about how to properly add those clamps to the belt and how to actually crimp them properly, practice crimping a few to your old broken belt.

     Crimp one of those clamps to one end of the belt, measure the belonging length of the belt and apply the other one, then cut off the rest of it.